Little Red Cap (poem): Influence

 Many factors went into the making of Duffy's Little Red Cap.
-Little Red Cap is based on the fairy tale story known as Little Red Riding Hood, but was originally titled Little Red Cap by Wilhelm Grimm.
-Going along with the theme of poetry in The World's Wife, Duffy altered the original storyline to create a dominant female character, but also read as an autobiography of an important period of time in her life.
+The poem is based on the fairy tale story Little Red Riding Hood by Charles Perrault, which was later rewritten and retitled Little Red Cap by Wilhelm Grimm.
+Going along with the theme of poetry in The World's Wife, Duffy altered the original storylines to create a dominant female character, but also read as an autobiography of an important period of time in her life.
 Duffy related herself to the character Little Red Cap's love for her red cap, to her own first love.
 This piece of poetry is a version of Duffy herself, as it is inspired by her first relationship, and about a young girl becoming a poet.
 She used her relationship with poet Adrian Henri to create her version of Little Red Cap.

 The female role in Little Red Cap is obscured behind the Wolf, but these roles are reversed in Duffy's version.